-The Eosone RSP-912 powered subwoofer (\$750) has a 12-inch woofer driven by a 120-watt auto-on/off amplifier.

-level outputs that can feed back to the system amplifier or receiver, which are usually associated with a fixed-frequency high-pass filter that removes much of the bass from the signal to conserve the system amp's power.
+The NHT SW2Pi (\$800) has a 10-inch polypropylene driver in a vented enclosure and a 120-watt external amplifier. level outputs that can feed back to the system amplifier or receiver, which are usually associated with a fixed-frequency high-pass filter that removes much of the bass from the signal to conserve the system amp's power.
 One of the benefits of using a powered subwoofer, in fact, is that it can relieve strain on the main amplifiers.

-Pumping It Out

-Single-driver units dominate our survey, although some have dual voice coils, such as the Parasound in-wall model, or even triple coils, such as the Cerwin-Vega HTS-15 (\$799).
+Pumping It Out Single-driver units dominate our survey, although some have dual voice coils, such as the Parasound in-wall model, or even triple coils, such as the Cerwin-Vega HTS-15 (\$799).
 There are some multidriver models, however.
-The DCM Sub-710ii (\$399) has two 61⁄2-inch woofers, the Pinnacle Digital Sub 350 and M&K MX-150THX have two 12-inchers, and the Mirage BPS-400 has two 12-inch drivers in a bipolar configuration, which is said to cancel out cabinet and speaker-to-floor vibration.
+The DCM Sub-710ii (\$399) has two 61/2-inch woofers, the Pinnacle Digital Sub 350 and M&K MX-150THX have two 12-inchers, and the Mirage BPS-400 has two 12-inch drivers in a bipo-

+Bag End's Infrasub-18 (\$1,895) is rated down to 8 Hz \pm 3 dB.
+It features a 400watt amplifier in its sealed enclosure. lar configuration, which is said to cancel out cabinet and speaker-to-floor vibration.
 The Sunfire True Subwoofer has a pair of 8-inch flat-diaphragm drivers, also in a bipolar arrangement.
-The drivers of this distinctive subwoofer are housed in a diminutive 11-inch-cube cabinet, and each can produce a 21⁄2-inch excursion.
+The drivers of this distinctive subwoofer are housed in a diminutive 11-inch-cube cabinet, and each can produce a $2\frac{1}{2}$ -inch excursion.
 According to Sunfire, its subwoofer can move something like four times as much air as a typical 15-inch sub.
 That's why it incorporates an amplifier rated at 2,700 watts, which may in turn explain why such a tiny box weighs in at 48 pounds.
 There is some disagreement as to the direction a subwoofer should aim.
-Most of the manufacturers in our survey offer front-firing subs; AR, Advent, B-I-C, Cerwin-Vega, Jamo, and several others choose to aim the sound at the floor.
-The Sonance DC1200V has it both ways, with a front-firing 12-inch woofer and a downward-firing 15-inch passive radiator.
+Most of the manufacturers in our survey offer front-firing subs; AR, Advent, B-I-C, Cerwin-Vega, Jamo, and several others choose to aim the sound